github/docs/content/rest/quickstart.md

 ## Using `curl` in the command line

-{% note %}
+> [!NOTE]

-**Note:** If you want to make API requests from the command line, {% data variables.product.prodname_dotcom %} recommends that you use {% data variables.product.prodname_cli %}, which simplifies authentication and requests.
+> If you want to make API requests from the command line, {% data variables.product.prodname_dotcom %} recommends that you use {% data variables.product.prodname_cli %}, which simplifies authentication and requests.
 For more information about getting started with the REST API using {% data variables.product.prodname_cli %}, see the {% data variables.product.prodname_cli %} version of this article.

-{% endnote %}

 1. Install `curl` if it isn't already installed on your machine.
 To check if `curl` is installed, execute `curl --version` in the command line.
 If the output provides information about the version of `curl`, that means `curl` is installed.
 If you get a message similar to `command not found: curl`, you need to download and install `curl`.
 For more information, see [the curl project download page](https://curl.se/download.html).